Email Us

 Map

-Partnerships are like the S-Corp in that the Tax Return is an informational return.
+Partnerships are like the S Corp in that the Tax Return is an informational return.
 The form K-1 reports the partnership's income or loss and is given to each partner.
 Partners pay both self-employment and income taxes on their personal returns, which usually means they pay estimated quarterly taxes.
-Some expenses, like health insurance, are not deductible to the partnership but are passed through on the K-1 to the partners.
+Some expenses, like health insurance, are not deductible to the partnership but are passed through on the K-1 to the partners to be deducted on their personal returns.

-Partners are not employees and take draws against earnings instead of receiving a salary.
+Partners are not employees of their business.
+Their "pay" is considered a draw against earnings.
 Partners are considered "general partners" and are personally liable for any torts or debts of the business, as well as actions of the other partners.
 To become a partner in a partnership, the person makes a financial investment in the business which then determines the partner's ownership percentage.

 The partnership should have a partnership agreement, buy/sell agreements and succession documents on file at time of forming the partnership.
 Succession agreements are especially necessary in a two-person partnership because the death of one partner effectively terminates the partnership.